6. STATISTICAL SIMULATION: GLOBAL MODEL

 - Actual values and observed values!

-Due to the accuracy of the Social model of evolution of intelligence, and the fact that I had all the elements to simulate the proposed model by the General Theory of Conditional Evolution of Live (GTCEL), I thought it would be a good idea to make a computer simulation of it in order to confirm the results.
-The statistical simulation should generate artificial intelligence quotients that should behave like those observed.
+Due to the accuracy of the Social Model of the evolution of intelligence, and having all the elements to simulate the proposed model by the Conditional Evolution of Live (CEL), the researchers developed a computer simulation to confirm the results.
+The statistical simulation should generate artificial intelligence quotients –variable W– behaving like those observed in the longitudinal study.

 Computer simulation of evolution

-The second big surprise, for me, was the initial failure of the simplified Social model of evolution of intelligence to obtain this objective of statistical simulation of processes and mechanisms of biological inheritance.
+A second big surprise was the initial failure of the simplified Social Model to obtain the objective of statistical simulation of the processes and mechanisms of biological inheritance of intelligence.

-This task was much more complicated than I thought, forcing me to eliminate all the simplifications that I had introduced in the Social model of evolution of intelligence.
+The task was much more complicated than previously thought, forcing to eliminate all the simplifications of the Social model.

-The typical result of the generated variable W can be seen in the q050 graph.
-Considering that W is a random variable, the graph represents the average of ten estimates for the corresponding correlations.
+A typical result of the generated variable W is in the q050 graph.
+Considering that W is a stochastic variable, the figure represents the average of ten estimates for the corresponding correlations.

-The MCI of the artificial intelligence quotients vector W, which has been multiplied by 3 for comparative reasons, is over 25 and far above the G-MCI for the observed C variables of the children.
+The Multidimensional Correlation Index (MCI) of the artificial intelligence quotients vector W, which is three times higher for comparative reasons, is over 25 and far above the Global Multidimensional Correlation Index (GMCI) for the observed C variables of the children.

-Earlier, we commented that the differences in IQ measurements of the same children were very high.
-In addition, that this was surely due to the manifestation of the child's capacity at any given moment, and even more so, over the years.
+The Individual Model showed that the differences in IQ measurements of the same children were very high due to the manifestation of the child's capacity at any given moment, and even more so, over the years.

-Other factors causing the same type of deviations are the particular intelligence test used and each specific test session within a standard test.
+Other factors causing similar deviations are the intelligence test used and the specific test session within a standard test.

-Consequently, we can introduce an additional combinatorial algorithm of the statistical simulation models to represent a factor of randomness based on these causes of the evolution of intelligence.
-Although the observed differences are superior to 10% in respect to the average in some cases, I will introduce a mean deviation of 3% upward and 3% downward.
+Although the observed differences are superior to 10% to the average in some cases, the Global Model introduces an additional combinatorial algorithm to represent a factor of a mean deviation of 3% upward and 3% downward.

-At the same time, in the previously rearranged groups the correlations should decrease in the small groups and increase or remain the same in the big ones.
-Once, we achieve a good model specification for the evolution of intelligence we could begin its optimization.
+At the same time, in the previously rearranged groups, the correlations should decrease in the small groups and increase or remain the same in the big ones.
+Once achieved a good model specification for the evolution of intelligence, it could begin its optimization.

-First of all, we should try to eliminate the simplifications carried out in the model's theoretical argumentation to avoid its complexity.
+The first idea should be to eliminate the simplifications carried out in the model's theoretical argumentation to avoid its complexity.

-In order to continue lowering the multidimensional correlation index of W, we may include the interesting filter effect mentioned by the General Theory of Conditional Evolution of Life (GTCEL) in the statistical simulation model of evolution of intelligence regarding the resulting intellectual power of the genetic combination.
-It will be equal to the intersection of the potentials and not to the potential of the smaller gene.
+To continue dropping the multidimensional correlation index of W, the Global Model will include the filter effect mentioned by the Conditional Evolution of Life (CEL) in the proposal for a statistical simulation model regarding the resulting intellectual power of the genetic combination.
+Now, it will be equal to the intersection of the potentials and not to the smaller one.

-Of course, this decrease due to the lack of genetic affinity will not definitely be fixed in all cases and, for that reason, we will treat it in the statistical simulation as a random pattern; another margin of 3% upwards or downwards can be introduced bearing in mind the possible drag effect of ancestors.
+Of course, this decrease due to the lack of genetic affinity will not be equal in all cases.
+Consequently, it will imply a random pattern in the statistical simulation; meaning another margin of 3% upwards or downwards bearing in mind the possible drag effect of the ancestors.

-After considering this filter effect, or affinity, the correlation has lowered again, but not much.
-And the complexity of the statistical simulation model continues to increase.
+After considering this affinity filter effect, the correlation lowers again, but not much.
+The complexity of the statistical simulation model continues to increase while adding elements.